 Who says you can’t have it all?
-Convenient, accessible and gorgeous, these stretches of metropolitan coastline will add an element of sun and sand to your next city break.
+Convenient, accessible and gorgeous, these stretches of coastline will add sun and sand to your next city break.

 Sydneysiders are spoiled for choice when it comes to city beaches, with over 20 within easy reach of the the city centre.
 Bondi may be Sydney’s most famous beach, but those in the know head to Manly, a lovely stretch of sand, backed by Norfolk pines, on the north side of the harbour An added bonus is that you can catch a ferry there, chugging past the Opera House and across Sydney’s sparkling harbour.